 One, or a full progression, of these signs, can be dangerous for a recovering alcoholic, and if a single sign is exhibited, especially in early recovery, help should be sought immediately.

-Alcoholism Can be Treated
+Alcoholism Can Be Treated

 If a relapse does occur, it is important to remember that help is available and sobriety can be achieved and maintained.

 At A Forever Recovery, we understand that alcoholism is among the most dangerous addictions through which to live and from which to get sober.
 If you or your loved one are suffering from addiction, do not attempt to stop drinking without medical consultation.
-Call us immediately at 1-866-282-8730 to speak with a trained counselor about how we can get you, or you’re addicted loved one into a safe, medical detox facility right away, and seamlessly integrate addiction treatment to ensure complete healing and strong empowerment to maintain sobriety in recovery.
+Call us immediately to speak with a trained counselor about how we can get you, or you’re addicted loved one into a safe, medical detox facility right away, and seamlessly integrate addiction treatment to ensure complete healing and strong empowerment to maintain sobriety in recovery.

 Alcoholism gets worse every day and will continue to do so until help is received.
 We offer an open-ended program to provide every individual with whatever time he or she needs to be able to safely return home and get on the road to recovery, forever.
 Call us now, and learn how.